xuezhen2018/SceneX/README.md

 Other Python packages.

 # SceneX Engine
-SceneX engine contains 106 buildings, 200 pedestrians, 195 cars, 28 buses and 39 trucks, etc. Below is an example of the interface.<br>
+SceneX engine contains 106 buildings, 200 pedestrians, 195 cars, 28 buses and 39 trucks, etc. Below is an example of the interface on Windows OS.<br>
 ![image](https://github.com/xuezhen2018/SceneX/blob/master/png/interface.png)

 You should download the [Assets.zip](https://pan.baidu.com/s/1L-oVRKvK8FOaJzUKtZJwfw)(pin: 0903, via BaiduDisk) and unpack it into directory "SceneX/".<br>